LABORATORY EXPERIMENTS

 In summary, the Solomon Asch study exemplifies a lab experiment where participants are aware of being part of an experiment.
 In contrast, the weapon focus study represents a field experiment where participants' behaviour is observed in a more naturalistic setting without their explicit awareness of being studied.

-Laboratory experiments can include animals as they offer greater experimental control opportunities than research with humans.
+Laboratory experiments can include animals, as they offer greater opportunities for experimental control than research with humans.

 DISADVANTAGES: